uber-archive/pyflame/docs/man.md

     default value for *RATE* is 0.001, which samples every millisecond.

-    Note that setting a low value for rate will increase the accuracy of profiles, but it also increases the overhead introduced by Pyflame.
-The default frequency used by Pyflame is relatively aggressive; a less aggressive value like **-r 0.01** may be more appropriate if you are profiling processes in production.
+    Note that setting a low value for rate will increase the accuracy of profiles, but it also increases the overhead introduced by pyflame.
+The default frequency used by pyflame is relatively aggressive; a less aggressive value like **-r 0.01** may be more appropriate if you are profiling processes in production.